danimelchor/clypi/docs/index.md

 ### `Spinner`

 A spinner indicating that something is happening behind the scenes.
-Usage is quite easy:
+It can be used as a context manager or [like a decorator](#spinner-decorator).
+The context manager usage is like so:

 ```python
 import asyncio